Frisco

 What is the water temperature at Frisco?

-The current water temperature at Frisco is 69°F. A springsuit or shorty wetsuit is recommended.
+The current water temperature at Frisco is 74°F. Boardshorts or a rashguard should be comfortable.

 What is the surf like at Frisco today?